Jozef Raskin: World War II

 At the outbreak of World War II, Raskin was drafted as a chaplain into the Belgian military.
 In this role, he was the personal adviser to King Leopold III, and celebrated Mass with the monarch.

 Following defeat in the Battle of Belgium, Raskin used the code name "Leopold Vindictive 200" while working for the Dutch resistance.
-His knowledge of radiography allowed him to eavesdrop on the transmissions between the various Wehrmacht commands occupying Belgium.
+His knowledge of radio allowed him to eavesdrop on the transmissions between the various Wehrmacht commands occupying Belgium.
 He also spent much of his time mapping the German positions on the Belgian coast.
 He worked with MI14 section "d" (the "Secret Pigeon Service") to convey his intelligence reports to England using the birds.
 Containers carrying the birds would be parachuted to him in occupied Belgium.
 His reports were dispatched in small 3 mm wide tubes attached to the pigeons legs.
 Although written on ultra thin paper, Raskin wrote in-depth reports which included detailed sketches of enemy positions and up to 5,000-word memos.
 An example of one such message from Raskin, which was flown to Britain by pigeon, is now archived in the UK's National Archives under the heading "Source Message No. 37", it read: